alexklapheke/alexklapheke.github.io/blog/irv.md

 a side effect of plurality voting, is particularly inimical to third-party representation.
-We don't see this effect in [Commons elections](https://commonslibrary.parliament.uk/research-briefings/cbp-8647/) in the U.K., however, which also use plurality voting, but has relatively rich third-party representations (note that the pink and gray bands in @fig:uk-house represent multiple parties).
+We don't see this effect in [Commons elections](https://commonslibrary.parliament.uk/research-briefings/cbp-8647/) in the U.K., however, which also use plurality voting, but afford relatively rich third-party representation (note that the pink and gray bands in @fig:uk-house represent multiple parties).

 ![Party allocations from U.K. House of Commons elections since 1970\